An algebraic approach to gravitational quantum mechanics: Examples

 \section{Examples}

 In this section we will discuss a few special cases of a GUP particle interacting with an external scalar potential $V(x)$.
-These are the one-dimensional box, an attractive potential well with finite depth, and the attractive GUP delta potential.\\
+These are the one-dimensional box and an attractive potential well with finite depth.\\

 {\it The one-dimensional box problem:}\\ Here the potential considered represents a box of linear extension $L$ with infinite walls at its boundaries, \be V (x) :=\left\{ \right. \,. \ee The corresponding stationary Schr\"odinger equation then reads \be -\frac{D_x^2}{2M} \psi(x) = E \psi(x)\,, \ee where we assume the Dirichlet boundary conditions $\psi(0)=0=\psi(L)$.
 Setting $E=\kappa^2/2M$ with $\kappa>0$, this may be rewritten in the form \be \left( D_x^2 + \kappa^2\right)\psi (x) = 0\,, \ee which is the wave equation discussed at the end of section 3.
 Therefore we may write the general solution in terms of the GUP sine and cosine functions, \be \psi (x) = c_1 C_{\beta} ( \kappa ; x) + c_2 S_{\beta}( \kappa ; x)\,. \ee The boundary condition at $x=0$ requires $c_1 = 0$ and $c_2= \sqrt{\frac{2}{ L} }$ results in a proper normalisation.
 The boundary condition at $x=L$ then requires $\sin(\va(\kappa)L)=0$, which provides us with the quantisation condition for $\kappa$, \be L\va(\kappa) = n\pi\,. \ee Here we recall that $\va$ is the principle branch of the arctan and hence $|\va(\kappa)|<\frac{\pi}{2\lambda}$.
-This results in a finite number of bound states. \be \kappa_n = \frac{1}{\lambda} \tan \lb \frac {\lambda}{L} n \pi \rb\,,\qquad n=1,2,3,\ldots, n_{\rm max}<\frac{L}{2\lambda} \,. \ee The corresponding wave functions read \be \psi_n (x) = \sqrt{\frac{2}{ L} } \sin \frac{ n \pi}{L} x \ee and are identical in form to the solutions of the same problem in standard quantum mechanics when $\beta = 0$.
+This results in a finite number of bound states. \be \kappa_n = \frac{1}{\lambda} \tan \lb \frac {\lambda}{L} n \pi \rb\,,\qquad n=1,2,3,\ldots, n_{\rm max}<\frac{L}{2\lambda} \,. \ee The corresponding wave functions read \be \psi_n (x) = \sqrt{\frac{2}{ L} } \sin \frac{ n \pi}{L} x \ee and are identical in form to the solutions of the same problem in standard quantum mechanics when $\lambda = 0$.
 The difference is visible only in the spectrum given by the eigenvalues \be E_n = \frac{1}{ 2M {\lambda^2}} \tan^2 \lb \frac {\lambda}{L} n \pi \rb\,,\qquad n=1,2,3,\ldots, n_{\rm max}<\frac{L}{2\lambda} \,. \ee That is, for a width $L<2\lambda$ there are no solutions and for any finite $L$ we have a finite number of bound states.
 Note that for $n\to \frac{L}{2\lambda}$ we have $E_n\to\infty$, which in essence tells us that we need an infinite amount of energy to squeeze a GUP particle into a box of the size of $2\lambda$ or less.